Data science in a post-COVID world

 Pricing models are designed to optimize how much people are willing to pay for certain types of trips, hotel nights, meals, goods, etc. Airlines provide a great example.
 Prior to COVID-19, airline price prediction engines assumed all sorts of optimizations.
 They had seasonality built in as well as specific periods like holiday travel or spring break that drove prices even higher.
 They built various fare classes and more.
 They implemented very sophisticated, often manually crafted optimization schemes that were quite accurate until the pandemic blew them up.

 But for life after COVID, airlines have to look beyond the usual categories to accommodate the intense consumer demand to get out and about.
 Instead of going back to their old models, they should be asking questions like “Can I get more money for certain types of trips and still sell out the airplane?”
 If airlines consistently run models to answer these and other questions, we’ll see an increase in prices for certain itineraries.
-This will go on for a period of time before we see consumers gradually begin to sel regulate their spending again.
+This will go on for a period of time before we see consumers gradually begin to self regulate their spending again.
 At a certain point, people won’t have any piled up money left over anymore.
 What we really need are models that identify when such shifts happen and that adapt continuously.

 On the flip side, there is another segment of the population that experienced (and continues to experience) economic difficulties as a result of the pandemic.
 They can’t go wild with their spending because they have nothing or little left to spend.
 Maybe they still need to find jobs.
 This also skews economics, as millions of people are attempting to climb back up to the standard of where they were pre-COVID.
 People who previously would have played a sizable role in economic models are effectively removed from the equation for the time being.